 V. Injury: The main damage arises from oviposition wounds in twigs.
 The region distal to the wound dies.
 This can be very damaging to the structure of the tree, especially in young blocks.
 There is greater limb breakage during the season on cicada-injured trees.
 It is worthwhile to delay planting a block if an emergence is expected within one or two years.
 A second avenue of injury is feeding by the nymphs.
 A New York study showed that if nymphs were kept from reaching the roots, growth of apple trees was enhanced.
 Adults may also feed through bark, causing oozing of sap; this is probably of minor importance.
 In pear, shoot injury from periodical cicada can provide entry to the fire blight pathogen.
 Affected trees as well as neighboring trees may show flagging.

-Most injury in mature vineyards can be tolerated because most oviposition occurs distal to the clusters, and injured shoots will be pruned off later.
-However, young vines are subject to severe injury, with females using even the trunks as oviposition sites.
+Injury in vineyards, young vines are subject to severe injury, with females using even the trunks as oviposition sites.
+(See photo by Lucie Morton).
+However even mature vines are subject to significant injury.
+If oviposition occurs beyond teh clusters, it may not be severe.
+But injury may occur on larger shoots as well, causing wilting and dieback.
 Oviposition may occur at multiple sites on one shoot or young trunk; affected areas become weak and will break easily (Eggs in the shoots may be seen on dissection of the injured material).
 Such young vineyards should be protected.
 Aluminum foil or some other physical covering of young trunks has been used successfully.

 adult emergence is expected, watch for the appearance of adults

 in the orchard.
 No thresholds are currently available.
 Treat